What exactly is an unschooling conference?

 We love our pets too.
 But, alas, your pets need to stay home.

 Where’s the nearest airport/what are my transportation options to the hotel?

 If you’re flying in from out of town, you’ll want to fly in to Sky Harbor airport in Phoenix.
 It is approximately 20 miles from the conference hotel.
 From there, you can either rent a car for your stay, take a hotel shuttle (available for a fee), or take a cab to the hotel.

 We LOVE this hotel!
 Be assured that we looked at several in order to find just the right one.
-It’s got a beautiful campus, lots of room for visiting and hanging out, a pool, a hot tub, and a 24/7 exercise room.
-All rooms have their own private balconies (patios on the first floor.)
+It’s got a beautiful indoor atrium with trees, waterfalls and koi ponds, lots of room for visiting and hanging out, a pool,and a 24/7 exercise room.
 Parking is free.
 All hotel guests receive a complimentary breakfast, as well as a free happy hour every night.
 All rooms are suites that sleep up to 6 people, with their own fridges and microwaves.
 We’ve also made sure you’ll get free wifi for your stay.
 Plus, you’re only a quick walk away from a vast array of shopping and dining options.
 AND, you get all of that for just $109 per night. 🙂 Check out the hotel page for more details, and to book your room!